 Other deep-sea physonects — Undescribed physonect sp.
 L was predicted to be a fish specialist with a secondary affinity for large crustacean prey.
 However, we found this specimen consuming a ctenophore.
 Other deep-sea undescribed physonects with close morphological affinity to our species (L and Zigzag) have been observed consuming fish and squid prey (Choy et al. 2017), thus it is possible that they are specialized in capturing and digesting soft-bodied prey more generally.
 Resomia dunni was predicted to be a generalist (consumer of all types of prey except gelatinous taxa), which is consistent with the copepod prey we found in its gut contents.
 Forskalia species have been observed to consume various crustaceans, molluscs, worms and fish (Purcell 1981a).
 Morphology predicts Forskalia species to be large crustacean specialists.
 We found three midwater Forskalia specimens with copepod prey in the guts, one of them also had consumed a sergestid shrimp.
 These results are fully congruent with those derived from visual methods, and partly congruent with the morphological predictions.
 Lychnagalma utricularia is unique among the physonects for bearing a medusa-shaped floating vesicle at the end of their large, coiled tentilla (Damian-Serrano et al. 2021b).
 They have been observed through ROVs consuming sergestid shrimp.
-We found two specimens both with sergestid shrimp prey, yet one of them was also digesting a euphausiid (SM-Figure 1).
+We found two specimens both with sergestid shrimp prey, yet one of them was also digesting a euphausiid (SM Figure 1).
 This is consistent with their large-crustacean specialization (Fig. 2, Fig. 5).
 Halistemma rubrum tentilla closely resemble those of Forskalia, and thus they are also predicted to be large-crustacean specialists (Damian-Serrano et al. 2021b).
 This prediction is congruent with our identification of a lophogastrid in the gut contents (Fig. 4).